RedBrumbler/qpm-info/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/RedBrumbler/qpm-info/workflows/build-test/badge.svg"></a>
 </p>

-## QPM info Github Action
+## QPM info GitHub Action

-This is an action to provide some of the information in the qpm json to a github actions workflow
+This is an action to provide some of the information in the qpm json to a GitHub actions workflow

 Usage: